Materials-Consortia/OPTIMADE/optimade.rst

   If an implementation omits this field in its response, a client interacting with that implementation SHOULD NOT make any assumptions about the availability of these features.

   This field should be seen as an annotation rather than an integral part of the Property Definition.
-  Two Property Definitions that only differ by the value of :field:`x-optimade-implementation` are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.
+  Two Property Definitions that only differ by the value of :field:`x-optimade-implementation` are considered the same, and as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.

   The dictionary has the following format: